abu-naser/abu-naser.github.io/_pages/experience.md

 ### Argonne National Labratory, Lemont, USA
 ----
 * Research Aide (May 2021 - August 2021)
-    * I am working on the OpenSHMEM GPU (CUDA) project.
-In particular, I am working with OSHMPI and MPICH, which are implementation of OpenSHMEM and MPI respectively.
-The goal of my project is to identify the potential bottleneck in GPU to GPU inter-node communication and do optimization.
+    * I worked on the OpenSHMEM GPU (CUDA) project.
+In particular, I had worked with OSHMPI and MPICH, which are implementation of OpenSHMEM and MPI respectively.
+The goal of my project was to identify and measure the potential bottleneck in GPU to GPU inter-node communication.

 ### Florida State University, Tallahassee, USA
 ----